dbcli/pgcli/docs/pages/full_screen_apps.rst

 The rendering flow
 ^^^^^^^^^^^^^^^^^^

-Understanding the rendering flow is important for understanding how user :class:`~prompt_toolkit.layout.containers.Container` and :class:`~prompt_toolkit.layout.controls.UIControl` objects interact.
+Understanding the rendering flow is important for understanding how :class:`~prompt_toolkit.layout.containers.Container` and :class:`~prompt_toolkit.layout.controls.UIControl` objects interact.
 We will demonstrate it by explaining the flow around a